 - Accounting Storage: Primarily Used to store historical data about jobs.
 When used with SlurmDBD (Slurm Database Daemon), it can also supply a limits based system along with historical system status.

-- Account Gather Energy: Gather energy comsumption data per job or nodes in the system.
+- Account Gather Energy: Gather energy consumption data per job or nodes in the system.
 This plugin is integrated with the Accounting Storage and Job Account Gather plugins.

 - Authentication of communications: Provides authentication mechanism between various components of Slurm.

 - Credential (Digital Signature Generation): Mechanism used to generate a digital signature, which is used to validate that job step is authorized to execute on specific nodes.
-This is distinct from the plugin used for Authentication since the job step request is send from the user's srun command rather than directly from the slurmctld daemon, which generates the job step credential and its digitial signature.
+This is distinct from the plugin used for Authentication since the job step request is sent from the user's srun command rather than directly from the slurmctld daemon, which generates the job step credential and its digital signature.

-- Generic Resources: Provide interface to control generic reources like Processing Units (GPUs) and Intel® Many Integrated Core (MIC) processors.
+- Generic Resources: Provide interface to control generic resources like Processing Units (GPUs) and Intel® Many Integrated Core (MIC) processors.

 - Job Submit: Custom plugin to allow site specific control over job requirements at submission and update.